zongruxie4/-/README.md

 - **Flexible LLM Options** - Connect to your preferred LLM providers with the freedom to choose different models for different agents.
 - **Fully Open Source** - Complete transparency in how your browser is automated.
 No black boxes or hidden processes.

-> **Note:** We currently support OpenAI and Anthropic, with more LLM integrations coming soon!
+> **Note:** We currently support OpenAI, Anthropic and Gemini, with more LLM integrations coming soon!

 ## 📊 Key Features